GenericMage/CoinClash/Type-A/Documentation/CCLiquidRouter.md

 # CCLiquidRouter Contract Documentation

 ## Overview
-The `CCLiquidRouter` contract, implemented in Solidity (`^0.8.2`), facilitates the settlement of buy and sell orders on a decentralized trading platform using `ICCLiquidity` for liquid settlement.
-It inherits functionality from `CCLiquidPartial`, which extends `CCMainPartial`, and integrates with external interfaces (`ICCListing`, `ICCLiquidity`, `IERC20`, `IUniswapV2Pair`) for token operations, reserve data, `ReentrancyGuard` for reentrancy protection, and `Ownable` for administrative control.
-The contract handles liquid settlement (`settleBuyLiquid`, `settleSellLiquid`) via `ICCLiquidity`, with price impact restrictions ensuring hypothetical price changes stay within order bounds.
+The `CCLiquidRouter` contract, implemented in Solidity (`^0.8.2`), facilitates the settlement of buy and sell orders on a decentralized trading platform using `ICCLiquidityTemplate` for liquid settlement.
+It inherits functionality from `CCLiquidPartial`, which extends `CCMainPartial`, and integrates with external interfaces (`ICCListing`, `ICCLiquidityTemplate`, `IERC20`, `IUniswapV2Pair`) for token operations, reserve data, `ReentrancyGuard` for reentrancy protection, and `Ownable` for administrative control.
+The contract handles liquid settlement (`settleBuyLiquid`, `settleSellLiquid`) via `ICCLiquidityTemplate`, with price impact restrictions ensuring hypothetical price changes stay within order bounds.
 State variables are hidden, accessed via view functions with unique names, and decimal precision is maintained.
 The contract avoids reserved keywords, uses explicit casting, and ensures graceful degradation.
 All transfers to/from the listing call `listingContract.update` after successful liquidity transfers.

 **SPDX License:** BSL 1.1 - Peng Protocol 2025

-**Version:** 0.0.3 (updated 2025-07-28)
+**Version:** 0.0.4 (updated 2025-07-29)

 **Inheritance Tree:** `CCLiquidRouter` → `CCLiquidPartial` → `CCMainPartial`

-**Compatibility:** ICCListing.sol (v0.0.3), ICCLiquidity.sol, CCMainPartial.sol (v0.0.07), CCLiquidPartial.sol (v0.0.3).
+**Compatibility:** CCListingTemplate.sol (v0.0.6), CCMainPartial.sol (v0.0.9), CCLiquidPartial.sol (v0.0.4), CCLiquidityRouter.sol (v0.0.14).

 ## Mappings
 - None defined directly in `CCLiquidRouter`.
 Relies on `ICCListing` view functions (e.g., `pendingBuyOrdersView`, `pendingSellOrdersView`) for order tracking.